Maria Euphrosyne of Zweibrücken: During the Reign of Charles X Gustav and Charles XI

 In 1676, Lisbeth Carlsdotter, a witness in the Katarina witch trials inspired by the famous Gävle-Boy, tried to implicate Maria Euphrosyne and her sister-in-law Maria Sofia for sorcery.
-This accusations was not taken seriously, but instead discredited the credibility of Lisbeth Carlsdotter as a witness and eventually led to the whole trial being dissolved.
+These accusations were not taken seriously, as Carlsdotter's credibility as a witness was quickly dismissed and the entire trial was soon dissolved.

-In 1680, her spouse fell in favor of her nephew, the monarch, after the death of Johan Göransson Gyllenstierna.
+In 1680, Maria's husband lost favor with her nephew, the now-King Charles XI, after the death of Johan Göransson Gyllenstierna.
 She was denied an audience with her nephew without witnesses and had no success in getting her spouse in favor.
 After she, by using her contacts, managed to get an audience in private with the King, however, she told him that she hoped Gyllenstierna was now in Hell, and the result was that her spouse was appointed Seneschal.
 During the great reduction of her nephew King Charles XI in the 1680s, a lot of the property of the family was confiscated by the crown.
 Maria Euphrosyne was not above using her status as the aunt of the King to avoid confiscation, but she was only moderately successful: in 1685, she was allowed to keep her own personal allowance and her favorite residence, Höjentorp Castle, Västergötland, but the confiscation of her husband's property continued undisturbed.
 Maria Euphrosyne became a widow in 1686.
 This was in the middle of the reduction.
 The King refused to pay for the funeral of her spouse, and to stop the creditors from inventorying her own personal possessions and jewelry as well.
 She died at Höjentorp.

 Maria Euphrosyne was described as religious.
 She had her German saying »Gott ist mir allés» carved at a wall at Läckö Castle, as well as at a medallion, and in 1681, she anonymously published the German language prayer book »Der geistlich-hungerigen seelen himmelisches manna».
 In 1682, she wrote her own autobiography.